-Risk Title: Adharanca ta Modium Torm Financial Stratogy KISK TILIE.
-Adherence to Medium Term Financial Strategy What is the risk?
-Failure to sustain a robust on-going medium term financial strategy in WDBC with adequate reserves to meet unforeseen circumstances, due to cost pressures and reduced income, Council decisions, changes in Government policy with regard to business rates and affordable housing.
-What is causing the risk?
-Reduction in Government grant, increasing demand for services and other cost pressures and increased risks associated with localised business rates and council tax support.
-Additionally, income from activities may not materialise or may be reduced, e.g. a reduction in sales, fees and charges income or business rate appeals.
+Risk Title: Adherence to Medium Term Financial \$ Strategy What is the risk? meetunfores ost pressures and redu iced inc DBC with adequate reserves to ome, Council decisions, changes in What is causing the risk? risks associated may not mate appeals.
+The economic dov Reduction in Government grant, increasing demand for services and other cost pressures and increased risks associated with localised business rates and council tax support.
+Additionally, income from activities may not materialise or maybe reduced, e.g. a reduction in sales, fees and charges income or business rate appeals.
 The amount of income received can be adversely affected by a fall in collection rates due to economic downturn, the effects of the pandemic and other factors such as the bankruptcy/liquidation of large ratepayers or any sizeable rateable value reductions achieved by business rated properties in the area.
-What is the level of the Likelihood of I risk occurring 3 (Possible) 1 What are we doing to reduce the risk? risk?
-Impact Financial 4 (Major) 6 Robust horizon scanning to monitor changes in Government policy.
-SLT awareness of the risks, cautious Service Quality 4 (Major) (approach to budgeting and robust systems of financial control.
-The Council is not intending to rely heavily 12 Reputation 4 (Major) 1 on sources of income which may not be sustainable.
-SLT actively participate in Legal / Regulatory 4 (Major) (Government consultations, MP discussions and keep aware of changes and the response bypeer group, ensuring where appropriate Health and Safety 2 (Minor) i the learning from this is incorporated nto strategic plans.
-SLT engaged in the development of the MTFS.
-Morale / Staffing 2 (Minor) Current Update (March 2023) Jpdate As at the previous update to Audit and Governance Committee in September 2023, we were anticipating r Government again made only a r funding reforms to come forward trict Council which has allowed West protect all statutory front I ine services. eved are over £6 million per annum. es as a result of uncertainty in the he report to Council set out shown in Appendix B. The Council is 4/25.
-The cumulative aggregated
+What is the level of the Likelihood of I riskoccurring 3 (Possible) ri: hat are we doing to reduce the sk? risk?
+Impact Financial 4 (Major) ch av obust horizon scanning to monitor nanges in Government policy.
+SLT wareness of the risks, cautious Service Quality 4 (Major) s C pproach to budgeting and robust stems of financial control.
+The ouncil is not intending to rely heavily 12 Reputation 4 (Major) be n sources of income which maynot e sustainable.
+LT actively participate in Legal / Regulatory 4 (Major) di ch gı overnment consultations, MP scussions and keep aware of nanges and the response by peer coup, ensuring where appropriate Health and Safety 2 (Minor) in e learning from this is incorporated to strategic plans.
+SLT engaged in e development of the MTFS.
+Morale / Staffing 2 (Minor) Current Update (March 2023) As at the previous update to Audit and Governance Committee in September 2023, we were anticipating a longer term financial settlement to be made in December 2022 however Government again made only a single year settlement but with a commitment for consultation on further funding reforms to come forward during 2023.
+The Council has continued to work in partnership with South Hams District Council which has allowed West Devon to achieve annual savings of £2.2 million and more importantly protect all statutory front I ine services.
+Between both Councils the annual shared services savings being achieved are over £6 million per annum.
+However, the Councils continue to face considerable financial challenges as a result of uncertainty in the wider economy and constraints on public sector spending.
+On 21st February 2023, Full Council approved its budget for 2023/24.
+The report to Council set out proposals for the Council to achieve a balanced budget for 2023/24, as shown in Appendix B. The Council is currently forecasting a £224,680 budget gap by the following year, 2024/25.
+The cumulative aggregated Budget Gap by 2025/26 is £0.7million if no action has been taken in each individual year to close the budget gap annually.